 - Return the mixture to the pan and cook it over low heat, stirring constantly until it thickens and begins to boil.

 - Remove the pan from the heat

 - Beat the custard until smooth.

-- Cut the butter into small pieces and add to the custard mixture, stirring until it is completely melted and blended in.
+- Cut the butter into small pieces and add to the custard mixture, stirring until completely melted and blended.

-- Leave custard in fridge until it is completely cold
+- Leave custard in the fridge until it is freezing

 - Now whip the cream lightly